 At Mt.
 Plymouth IGA, fresh meat is the star both online and off.
 The store sources angus beef and premium lines of pork and chicken.
 It also customizes meat orders, which according to Patel, makes it unique among area grocers.
 The selection is popular with customers, many of whom can place an order online and pick it up the same day, he said.

 The Florida grocer has found ways to benefit from home delivery, which can be expensive.
 Patel said his location uses pickup as a chance to cement relationships with customers, who don’t pay for their order until they’ve come into the store and had a chance to review it.

 "I want the customer to be happy when they see the product before they leave," he said.
 "I don't want any discrepancies, especially dealing with perishables."

 Dash’s Market, a three-store chain in Buffalo, New York, stands out from local competitors Wegmans and Tops Friendly Markets, which contract with Instacart, by using its own workers to pack and deliver orders.
-Mark Mahoney, Dash’s director of operations, told Food Dive this has allowed customers to develop relationships with store employees.
+Mark Mahoney, Dash’s director of operations, told Grocery Dive this has allowed customers to develop relationships with store employees.

 “We did not want a third party selecting, and we did not want a third party delivering for us,” he said.
 “We thought it was kind of personal going into a customer’s home.”